Programming Exercise

 Adapt the interactive problem statement

-• Click the edit button of the programming exercise or navigate into edit-in-editor and adapt the interactive problem statement.
+Click the button of the programming exercise or navigate into and adapt the interactive problem statement.

 Configure Grading